A mathematical theory of resolution limits for super-resolution of positive sources: Introduction

 \subsection{Organization of the paper}

 The paper is organized in the following way.
 Section 2 presents the estimates for the resolution limit in the one-dimensional super-resolution of positive sources.
 Section 3 extends the estimates to multi-dimensional spaces.
-Section 4 proves the results in Section 2.
+In Section 4, we discuss if the positivity can indeed enhance the resolution limit.
 In Sections 5 and 6, we verify the phase transition in respectively the number detection and location recovery problems.
-Section 7 concludes the paper.
+The purpose of Section 7 is to make a few final remarks.
+Section 8 and Section 9 prove respectively the results in Section 2 and Section 4.
 In Appendix \ref{appendixA}, we prove several auxiliary lemmas and useful inequalities.